WHY I CONTINUE TO SERVE

 As a former teacher and current non-profit leader, I know the importance of casting a clear vision.
 Without defined goals, it is difficult to be successful.
 While serving as an educator, I used data to set ambitious goals and track progress of each of my students.
 As a non-profit leader, I rely on data to show the impact of the organization and push for even greater outcomes.

 As a community member, I expect nothing less than the best.
 When I think about the environment that I want my future children to grow up in, thoughts of thriving businesses, exceptional schools, and safe communities all come to mind.
 If I had to guess, you and I share similar expectations.

 Britney Thornton is a native Memphian from Orange Mound.
-A licensed social worker, licensed educator, and former law student, Britney has found her passion as a community organizer.
-A graduate of Baylor University and the University of Pennsylvania, she has called Memphis home for 30 years.
+A master social worker, licensed educator, and former law student, Britney has found her passion as a community organizer.
+A graduate of Baylor University and the University of Pennsylvania, she has called Memphis home for 32 years.

 Founder of the non-profit JUICE Orange Mound, Britney continues to challenge systems of oppression by thinking of new and creative ways to address old issues.
 Under her leadership, she mobilized residents to invest over $12,200 in spare change to fund community-based initiatives.
 Innovative, personable, and driven, Britney is ready to be a public servant.

 Intentionally building relationships across the city for the past 7 years, Britney has become aware of many unacknowledged disparities in our neighborhoods.
 One theme continues to be clear: we deserve better.